Anti-Forging Quantum Data: Cryptographic Verification of Quantum Computational Power: Results and Methods

-where $U_M^{(z)}$ is the main part of the circuit with Pauli-$X$ replaced by Pauli-$Z$.
+where $U_M^{(z)}$ is the main part of the circuit with Pauli-$X$ replaced by Pauli-$Z$ (see Appendix~\ref{app:properties_correlation}).
 Each term in this summation can be efficiently calculated, with an absolute value bounded by 1.
-Then by the Chernoff bound argument, one can randomly sample an $\x$, calculate $\mel{\x}{ (U_M^{(z)})^2 }{\x}$, and use the sample average to approximate $\ev{\Z_{\s}}$ to $\epsilon$ precision with probability $1 - \delta$.
-We leave the details in Appendix~\ref{app:properties_correlation}.
+Then by the Chernoff bound argument, one can randomly sample bit strings $\x$, calculate $\mel{\x}{ (U_M^{(z)})^2 }{\x}$ for each bit string, and use the sample average to approximate $\ev{\Z_{\s}}$ to $\epsilon$ precision with probability $1 - \delta$, using $\order{ \frac{1}{\epsilon^2} \log{\frac{2}{\delta}} }$ samples.
 Thus, for a polynomially small correlation function, the precision $\epsilon$ can also be polynomially small, and this method is efficient with classical means.
 Note that using the same sampling method, Bob can also evaluate any correlation function efficiently even if the redundant part of the Hamiltonian is included.
 However, the correlation function(s) associated with the secret string(s) is hidden from Bob.

+The above method is based on random sampling and approximation error will be incurred.
+In the special case of $\theta = \pi/8$, the correlation function can be evaluated exactly.
+Observe that $ \ev{\Z_{\s}} = \mel{0^n}{e^{i (\pi/4) H_M} }{0^n}$ actually corresponds to a transition amplitude of a Clifford circuit $e^{i (\pi/4) H_M}$.
+In this way, one can evaluate the correlation function efficiently using the Gottesman-Knill algorithm~\cite{Gottesman98}.
+Specifically, the absolute value of $\ev{\Z_{\s}}$ is either $0$ or $2^{-g/2}$, where $0 \leq g \leq n$ is an integer determined by the stabilizer groups of $\ket{0^n}$ and $e^{i (\pi/4) H_M} \ket{0^n}$~\cite{aaronson_improved_2004}.
+Note that in the Shepherd-Bremner construction, $g = 1$ for all QRC constructed IQP circuits.
+We provide a example for the $g$-number in Appendix~\ref{app:properties_correlation}.
+Also, see Fig.~\ref{fig:data}~(b) for an illustration of this `quantization' phenomenon with the simulation results of random 6-qubit instances; here, the randomness is from the random binary matrices $\chi$ for the IQP circuits and random secret strings.

-On the other hand, even though we have an efficient means for evaluating the correlation function to some additive error, it does not directly imply an effective solution to the problem.
-For a random instance of $H_M$, the value of the resulting correlation function could be small from the experimental point of view (see Fig.~\ref{fig:data}~(a) for numerical results); this makes it difficult to distinguish from the uniform distribution.
-For example, for random 2-local IQP circuits of the form, $U = e^{i\frac{\pi}{8} \left(\sum_{i<j} w_{ij} X_i \otimes X_j + \sum_i v_i X_i \right) }$, we have the following theorem, bounding the occurring probability of large correlation functions:
+\paragraph{Problem of random IQP circuits} On the other hand, even though we have efficient classical algorithms for evaluating the correlation function to some additive error, it does not directly imply an effective solution to the problem.
+For a random instance of $H_M$, the value of the resulting correlation function could be small from the experimental point of view; this makes it difficult to distinguish from the uniform distribution.
+For example, for random 2-local IQP circuits of the form, $U = e^{i\frac{\pi}{8} \left(\sum_{i<j} w_{ij} X_i \otimes X_j + \sum_i v_i X_i \right) }$ with $w_{ij}, v_i \in \{0, 1, \cdots, 7\}$, we have the following theorem, bounding the occurring probability of large correlation functions:

 \begin{theorem} For the class of random 2-local IQP circuits, the probability of finding a polynomial-sized correlation function $\ev{\Z_{\s}}$ is exponentially small, i.e.,